 It’s true that travelling solo forces you to learn independence and discover yourself but as much as we relish solitary, there are often times we hope to someone savouring these new experiences in an unfamiliar territory with us.
 How about when we need someone to take our #ootd in front of that insta-worthy backdrop?
 KKday shares the three ways we’ve been making friends with locals and how we seek our travel companions when all our friends are too busy!

-To begin, you have to create a profile on Couchsurfing's website so other members have a primary understanding of who you are.
-From there, you can explore more options such as opening up your house to host a guest or choose to meet up with other travellers within the city.
-All you have to do is to search within Coachsurfing, send a message and then meet up!
+To begin, you have to create a profile on Couchsurfing‘s website so other members have a primary understanding of who you are.
+From there, you can explore more options such as opening up your house to host a guest or choose to meet up with other travelers within the city.
+All you have to do is to search within Couchsurfing, send a message and then meet up!

-If you're intimidated by the thought of meeting up with strangers like that, you can search for activities near your area instead; from cycling tours to language exchange and even locals offering free navigation, there are so many ways to make new friends while travelling!
+If you’re intimidated by the thought of meeting up with strangers like that, you can search for activities near your area instead; from cycling tours to language exchange and even locals offering free navigation, there are so many ways to make new friends while traveling!

-1. Build a honest profile
+1. Build an honest profile

-It's fine to be excited about meeting your host but you should allow your host to know slightly more about you through your profile before any meet ups.
-Adding your interest and the countries you've been to allows your host to create conversations with you easily.
+It’s fine to be excited about meeting your host but you should allow your host to know slightly more about you through your profile before any meetups.
+Adding your interest and the countries you’ve been to allows your host to create conversations with you easily.
 Remember to add a couple of photos into your profile as well — people tend to be more wary of profile without photos.